denisyukphp/throttler/README.md

 +-------------------------------+------+-----+---------+-------+-------+--------+-------+
 ```

 The report is based on measuring the speed.
 Check `diff` column to find out which strategy is the fastest.
-You can see that the fastest strategies are Random and RoundRobin.
+You can see that the fastest strategies are random and round-robin.

 ## Documentation